top of page

 Hot Flushes

 Hot flashes are among the typical menopausal symptoms.
 They are an important mechanism for the body's own hormone regulation in this transitional phase.
 Additional body heat stimulates the release of hormones.
-If the hot flashes become excessive, a hormone test can be used to clarify in which areas the body needs support.
+If the hot flashes become excessive, a hormone test can be used to clarify which areas the body needs support.

 Post Contraception